-George Sutton is the earliest proven Sutton of the Bucklesberry Sutton line.
-A confirmed passenger on the ship, Hercules, George migrated to America in 1634/5.
+George Sutton is the earliest proven Sutton of the Bucklesberry Sutton line to arrive in America.
+Among the confirmed passengers on the ship, Hercules, George migrated to America in 1634/35.
 He was a servant to yeoman Nathaniel Tilden, also a passenger on the ship.
 Both George and Nathanial were from Tenterden Parish in Kent, England.
 George married Nathaniel’s daughter, Sarah, in 1636 in Scituate, Massachusetts, near Boston.
 George and Sarah migrated South, making brief residence in New York and possibly Virginia, eventually settling in Perquimans County, NC.

-With the DNA study, the mystery of John Sutton and where he originated prior to his arrival in Bucklesberry of old Dobbs County is now resolved.
-Coupled with circumstantial evidence, the DNA results provide definitive proof that John Sutton migrated from Bertie County, NC.
+Results from the DNA study effectively solves the mystery of John Sutton and his origins prior to arrival in Bucklesberry of old Dobbs County, NC.
+Coupled with circumstantial evidence, the DNA results provide definitive proof of John Sutton’s ancestry to the Suttons of Bertie County, NC.

-Although we are unsure of the exact year, John was likely a young man in his twenties when he arrived in largely unsettled Bucklesberry of old Dobbs County in the mid-1700s.
-As mentioned earlier, whether his move away from Bertie County was for greater opportunity, access to more farmland, family disagreement, or other motivation, is unknown.
+Although the exact year is uncertain, John was likely a young man in his twenties when he arrived in Bucklesberry of old Dobbs County in the mid-1700s.
+Interestingly, the community in the Merry Hill area of Bertie County where John was born and reared was also called Bucklesberry.
+Whether John’s move away from his homeland of Bertie County, NC was for greater opportunity, access to more farmland, family disagreement, or other motivation, is unknown.

 Based on his purported birth (about 1730) and death (before 1773), John may have been only 40 to 45 years of age when he passed away.
-In light of 21st century life expectancy standards, John did not live a very long life.
-The average life span for Americans as recently as 2010 was 78 years, according to World Bank in 2012.
-By way of comparison, R. W. Fogel in 2004 analyzed the adverse effects of low-level diets on high-energy work required of typical 1775 early colonial American laborers, and determined their average life expectancy was about 53.5 years.
-John’s interpolated maximum age of 45, then, would have placed him approximately nine or more years below the average life expectancy at the time, suggesting that he may have died prematurely.
-With no available information on the cause of his death, we can only surmise that John probably lived a relatively short life.
+In light of 21st century life expectancy standards, John lived a relatively short life.
+The average life span for Americans as recently as 2010 was 78 years, according to World Bank (2012).
+By way of comparison, R. W. Fogel (2004) analyzed the adverse effects of low-level diets on high-energy work required of typical 1775 early colonial American laborers, and determined their average life expectancy was about 53.5 years.
+John’s interpolated maximum age of 45, then, would have placed him at least nine years below the average life expectancy at the time, suggesting he may have died prematurely.
+No available information exists on the cause of John’s death.

-For his life’s work, John was a farmer, like virtually all early residents of Dobbs County and the surrounding area.
+For his life’s work, John was a farmer, as were virtually all early residents of old Dobbs County and the surrounding area.
 Farming in colonial America was considerably more challenging and difficult than current-day, mechanized farming, suggesting John was nothing less than a hard worker.
-The inordinate physical strain he experienced continuously year-round may well have brought on health issues that he battled without the aid of a physician or medical intervention which could have prompted an early death.
-Reflective of an immensely strong, daring, and brave character, John accepted the risks of relocating from his settled homeland in Bertie County to the uncertainties of primitive Dobbs County.
+The inordinate physical strain he experienced continuously year-round, however, may well have caused health issues that he battled without the aid of a physician or medical intervention, which could have prompted early death.
+Reflective of immensely strong, daring, and brave character, John accepted the risks of relocating from his settled homeland in Bertie County to the uncertainties of primitive Dobbs County.

-First families are those who descended from colonists or early American settlers.
-In addition to the Suttons, surnames of other first families of mid-eighteenth century Bucklesberry included Burnett, Giles, Herring, Johnston, Jones, Rouse, Uzzell, and Williams, all of whom were referenced as neighbors or in business transactions in the oldest of the Clellan Sutton Collection of Bucklesberry papers dated between 1741 and 1773.
+Descendants of colonists and early American settlers are considered first families.
+In addition to the Suttons, surnames of other first families of mid-eighteenth century Bucklesberry included Burnett, Giles, Herring, Johnston, Jones, Rouse, Uzzell, and Williams, all of whom were referenced as Neighbors or named in business transactions in the oldest of the Clellan Sutton Collection of Bucklesberry papers dated between 1741 and 1773.